microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/accessreviewapplyaction.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-**accessReviewApplyAction** is a complex type representing a base class for apply actions in the [accessReviewScheduleSettings](accessreviewschedulesettings.md) of an [accessReviewScheduleDefinition](accessreviewscheduledefinition.md).
-There are two derived types currently supported: `removeAccessApplyAction` and `disableAndDeleteApplyAction`.
+Represents a base class for apply actions in the [accessReviewScheduleSettings](accessreviewschedulesettings.md) of an [accessReviewScheduleDefinition](accessreviewscheduledefinition.md).
+Supported derived types:

-**removeAccessApplyAction** is a derived type of `accessReviewApplyAction` that indicates removing access of an entity being reviewed upon completion of the review.
-This is the default type for the `applyActions` property in `accessReviewScheduleSettings` and does not need to be specified.
+- **removeAccessApplyAction** is a derived type of accessReviewApplyAction that indicates removing access of an entity being reviewed upon completion of the review.
+This is the default type for the applyActions property in accessReviewScheduleSettings and does not need to be specified.

-**disableAndDeleteUserApplyAction** is a derived type of `accessReviewApplyAction` that indicates disabling and deleting the user being reviewed upon completion of the review.
-This is the non-default type and needs to specified in `accessReviewScheduleSettings`.
+- **disableAndDeleteUserApplyAction** is a derived type of accessReviewApplyAction that indicates disabling and deleting the user being reviewed upon completion of the review.
+This is the non-default type and needs to specified in accessReviewScheduleSettings.

 ## Properties
 |Property|Type|Description|